Surgical services in Payson, Utah

 Mountain View Hospital has several options to meet your inpatient and outpatient surgical needs.
 Our advanced surgical technologies and minimally invasive procedures help patients see greater results with smaller incisions and faster recoveries.

-Inpatient (and some outpatient) surgeries are performed at the main Mountain View Hospital campus.
-Inpatient surgeries are followed by recovery options in our medical/surgical department or our orthopedic/neurology floor.
+Both inpatient and outpatient surgeries are performed at the main Mountain View Hospital campus.
+Inpatient surgeries are followed by recovery in our medical/surgical department or our orthopedic floor.
+Patients who receive outpatient procedures go home same day, but have the benefit of the full hospital services if they are ever needed.

 Preparing for surgery